sachinsharma95/MS-Dynamics-Business-Central-Developer/SETRANGE.md

-# SETRANGE, SETFILTER, FINDFORST, FINDSET, FINDENEXT
+# SETRANGE, SETFILTER, FINDFIRST, FINDSET, FINDENEXT

 ## 1. SETRANGE
 - **Description**: `SETRANGE` is used to set a filter on a field for a specific range of values or an exact match.